 Rattler

 Jack of All Trades.
-Decently effective at medium range against everything.
+Effective at medium range against everything, especially when upgraded.
 Upgrades increase ammo count.

 Extremely slow reloads.
-Low ammo count.
+Low ammo count at level 1.
 Expensive to craft and upgrade (~2-3x the cost of the Stitcher).

 Tickles raiders and ARC alike.
 Waste of an inventory slot and crafting materials.
 Louder than you would expect but I’ve never heard anyone else fire a Hairpin so I don’t know.